Pallas's cat: Threats

 In China, Mongolia and Russia, Pallas's cat was once hunted for its fur in large numbers of more than 10,000 skins annually.
 In China and the former Soviet Union, hunting of Pallas's cat decreased in the 1970s when it became legally protected.
 Mongolia exported 9,185 skins in 1987, but international trade has ceased since 1988.
 However, domestic trade of its skins and body parts for medicinal purposes continues in the country, and it may be hunted throughout the year.

 Cases of herding dogs killing Pallas's cats were reported in Iran, Kazakhstan and the Altai Republic.

 Pallas's cats have also fallen victim in traps set for small mammals in Kazakhstan and in the Altai Republic.
 In Transbaikal, Pallas's cat is threatened by poaching.
 In Mongolia, the use of the rodenticide bromadiolone in the frame of rodent control measures in the early 21st century poisoned the prey base of carnivores and raptors.

 In the Sanjiangyuan region of the Tibetan Plateau, 54147 km2 of grassland was poisoned between 2005 and 2009, leading to an estimated loss of 50000-80000 t of pika biomass.

 Pallas's cat may be negatively affected by habitat fragmentation due to mining and infrastructure projects.

 Conservation

 Pallas's cat on the Russian Federation two-ruble coin, silver, reverse.

-On the IUCN Red List, Pallas's cat is classified as Least Concern since 2020 because of its wide-spread range and assumed large global population.
+Pallas's cat is classified as Least Concern on the IUCN Red List since 2020 because of its widespread range and assumed large global population.
 It is listed in CITES Appendix II.
 Hunting it is prohibited in all range countries except Mongolia.
 Since 2009, it is legally protected in Afghanistan, where all hunting and trade with its body parts is banned.

 On the Mongolian Red List of Mammals, it is listed as Near Threatened since 2006.
 In China, it is listed as Endangered.
 In Turkmenistan, it is proposed to be listed as Critically Endangered due to the scarcity of contemporary records.